 - Tap on Install.
 Now, navigate your phone’s storage and select “no-verity-opt-encrypt-5.1.zip”.
 Once selected, swipe the button on the bottom of the screen.

 - The flashing process will merely take a few seconds, so wait till it is complete.

 - Now, in order to root Samsung Galaxy S7 Edge, follow the same drill to flash the SuperSU root package – “SR3-SuperSU-v2.79-SR3-20170114223742.zip”.

 - When all is done, go to Reboot and tap on System.

 The first boot may take a bit of time, so don’t hassle and let it boot.
 Once booted, you can use apps like Root Explorer, Titanium Backup, Flashify, etc. You can also use TWRP to install custom ROMs, kernels, and mods.

 Take some time to give the developer — jcadduono, a heads up.

 To confirm that your S7 Edge has been rooted successfully, download the Root Check app from the Play Store and run it.

-If you have faced issues during the process, or after it, let us know through the comments.
+Now that’s how you easily root Samsung Galaxy S7 Edge.
+If you have any doubts or face any issues during the process, let us know through the comments.